Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

-Introductory Mystery: Dream Away the Time
+Introductory Mystery Dream Away the Time

 Here’s a first mystery you can use if you don’t have time to prepare your own.